-Provision must be made for the safe disposal of condensate produced by the flue gases of the Alpha CD boilers.
+Provision must be made for the safe disposal of condensate produced by the flue gases of the Alpha CD boilers and reference should be made to BS 6798: 2000 for the requirements on the disposal of condensate.

 The boilers incorporate a condensate trap which has a seal of 75 mm, therefore no additional trap is required.